Atlassian debuts new Jira Software Cloud with a timeline view, configuration flow, and new APIs

 Atlassian’s Jira, an issue-tracking service written in Java and launched in 2002, was initially conceived as a software development aid, but it has evolved over the years into an all-purpose project management tool.
-More than 75,000 groups in 122 countries use it to keep on top of tasks — clients including Twitter, Skype, NASA, and the U.S. Department of defense — and that growth necessitated a migration to Amazon Web Services (AWS) this spring.
+More than 50,000 customers in over 200 countries use it to keep on top of tasks — clients including Twitter, Skype, NASA, and the U.S. Department of defense — and that growth necessitated a migration to Amazon Web Services (AWS) this spring.
 (Previously, Atlassian hosted Jira on tens of thousands of virtual machines running on its datacenters.)

 According to Atlassian, the move to AWS presented the perfect opportunity to embrace the benefits conferred by distributed infrastructure — of Amazon’s nearly 100 cloud services, Atlassian taps all but three.
 Today, after a summer’s worth of hard work, the Sydney, Australia company unveiled the fruit of its labor: the improved Jira Software Cloud, which features a streamlined user interface, a new timeline view, a simplified configuration flow, and APIs that integrate with Bitbucket, GitHub, Slack, and other third-party apps and services.